WazapIO/client-java/docs/MessageSendingApi.md

 <a name="instancesInstanceKeySendImagePost"></a>
 # **instancesInstanceKeySendImagePost**
-> MainAPIResponse instancesInstanceKeySendImagePost(instanceKey, to, instancesInstanceKeySendImagePostRequest, caption)
+> ModelAPIResponse instancesInstanceKeySendImagePost(instanceKey, to, instancesInstanceKeySendImagePostRequest, caption)

 Send raw image.